Harmful structures and Killing spinors on unimodular Lie groups: Harmful structures in dimension

 are Killing with Killing numbers respectively $w$ and $-w$, where $w^2=a^2/4+\lambda^2$.
 By the first part of the proof, either $w=0$ and $\eta=-\xi$ is parallel, or one of $\eta,\xi$ must vanish.
 Thus, either there is a nonzero parallel spinor, or $\phi,\psi$ must be linearly dependent.

-If $w$ is nonzero and $\phi,\psi$ are linearly dependent, the harmful structure is as determined in Proposition~\ref{prop:PhiPsiLinDip}, where additionally $k\neq\pm i$.
+If $w$ is nonzero and $\phi,\psi$ are linearly dependent, the harmful structure is as determined in Proposition~\ref{prop:PhiPsiLinDip}; $k$ is necessarily nonzero, and by the assumption on $w$, $k\neq\pm i$.
 By \eqref{eqn:klambdamu}, $w/\lambda$ is real, and $a/\lambda$ is either real or imaginary depending on whether $k\in\R\cup i\R$ or $k\in S^1$; the statement follows. \end{proof} \begin{remark} The argument at the beginning of the proof shows that for every metric of signature $(3,0)$ or $(1,2)$ on a unimodular Lie algebra of dimension $3$ all invariant spinors are generalized Killing.
 A case-by-case proof of this fact for positive definite signature appears in \cite{Artacho_2025}. \end{remark} Hence, by Lemma~\ref{lemma:unim3HarmAreKilling}, the classification of harmful structures is reduced to the classification of Killing spinors, which arguing as in Lemma~\ref{lemma:characterizediagonalgeneralizedKillingspinors} reduces to